fireproofsocks/dto/README.md

 $Lurch = $D->cousin->firstname; // Get as an object
 ```

 Data normalization makes it easier to set and get your data without worrying about whether some nodes were arrays or objects.
-In practice, this means it's easier to serialize and unserialze your data (e.g. for caching operations), and you can use `json_encode` and `json_decode` since you do not need to be concerned about the specific object types.
+In practice, this means it's easier to serialize and unserialze your data (e.g. for caching operations) since you can always use `json_encode` and `json_decode` when you do not need to be concerned about the specific object types.

 ### Defining your Own DTO Templates

 Loosely typed (just like PHP and JSON):

 - boolean
-- sclar (i.e. any string value)
+- scalar (i.e. any string value)
 - integer
 - numeric (i.e. floats, or any number with a decimal)